FIKA Mentoring Programme

 No. It is a FIKA coordinator who pairs the mentor and mentee based on the mentee’s needs and requirements, and on the mentor’s resources.

-First, you will be invited to an interview where we tell you more about the program.
-Through the interview we also want to get to know you, so we can try to find a great match.
+First, you will be invited to an interview where we will tell you more about the programme and get to know you better so we can find a suitable match.

 Participation in the program is FREE of charge.